Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in rounded clusters at the tip of branching stems at the top of the plant.
-The blooming stems elongate as the plant matures, with blooms just at the top.
-Individual flowers are yellow, ¼ to 1/3 inch across, with 4 rounded petals and 4 yellow-tipped stamens.
+[photo of flowers] Flowers are in rounded clusters at the top of the plant and the tip of stems arising from leaf axils in the upper plant.
+The blooming stems elongate as the plant matures, with blooms just at the top and fruit developing below.
+Individual flowers are yellow, from less than ¼ inch up to 1/3 inch across, with 4 rounded petals and 6 yellow-tipped stamens, 2 of which are shorter than the others.

-[photo of leaves] Leaves are up to 4 inches long and ¾ inch wide, toothless or with a few small teeth, tapering to a point at each end, and little or no leaf stem.
+[photo of leaves] Leaves are up to 4 inches long and ¾ inch wide, spreading to ascending, narrowly lance-elliptic, toothless or with a few small teeth, tapering to a point or blunt at the tip, and little or no stalk.
+Surfaces are covered in minute star-shaped hairs.
 Attachment is alternate.
 Leaves become somewhat smaller as they ascend the stem; those near the flowers may be much smaller.
 There is also a basal rosette of leaves that withers away by the time seed starts forming.
-The main stem is ribbed and covered in very short hairs.
+The stem is angled, ribbed and covered in very short hairs.

-[photo of fruit] Fruit is a slender straight 4-angled pod about 1 inch long containing a single row of seeds.
-The pod angles up at its stem joint.
+[photo of spreading/ascending fruits] Fruit is a slender, straight 4-angled pod about 1 inch long containing a single row of seeds.
+Pods are spreading, ascending from the stalk, or nearly erect.

 Notes:

-There are a number of yellow mustards that grow in Minnesota.
-Ways to distinguish them are the shape of the leaves and the size of the flowers.
-Wormseed Wallflower has flowers 1/3 inch across or less, leaves that are not divided or lobed, and a distinctly ribbed stem.
+There are a number of yellow mustards in Minnesota.
+Typical ways to distinguish them are the shape of the leaves, the size of the flowers, and the shape and arrangement of the fruits.
+Wormseed Wallflower has flowers 1/3 inch across or less, leaves that are not divided or lobed, and also has a distinctly ribbed stem.
+Of the 2 other yellow mustards with similar leaves—both of which are native, Western Wallflower (Erysimum asperum) has flowers ¾ to 1 inch across and fruits to 3 inches long; Small-flowered Wallflower (Erysimum inconspicuum) has flowers 1/8 inch or less.

 • Shop for native seeds and plants at PrairieMoon.com!